gekkoe/sorted/README.md

   - tools.cli - A command line argument parser.

 ### Build Tools
-* This project will start out with lein, as this is what I'm most familiar with.
+* This project will be using lein.
-At some point along the way though, I'll be looking into converting it to a CLI/deps.edn project to explore this new technology, which the customer indicated they are using in a prior interview.
 * I'll be coding the project in Emacs with Spacemacs, but it should open and build fine in any other properly configured Clojure development environment.